-Open Security Data Europe is a public platform aimed at tracking and displaying how the European Union spends money on security-related projects, including on topics related to policing, border control, counter-terrorism and cybersecurity.
+Open Security Data Europe is a public platform aimed at tracking and displaying how the European Union spends money on security-related projects, including on topics related to policing, border control, counter-terrorism and cybersecurity, as well as weapons and other military equiptment.
 The platform is a tool for journalists, researchers, civil society organizations and others to better understand the growing investments of the European Union in security.

 Our data is all public: either taken from the websites of EU or national institutions or received via freedom of information requests.
 You can read more about the data sources here.